-Hepatitis Be Antigen and Hepatitis Be Antibody, Serum
+Hepatitis B envelope Antigen and Hepatitis B envelope Antibody, Serum

 Determining infectivity of hepatitis B virus (HBV) carriers